Yakuza Kiwami: Sales

 The PlayStation 4 and PlayStation 3 versions were the top two best-selling games in Japan during their release week, selling 103,256 copies for PlayStation 4 and 60,427 for PlayStation 3.
 Sega's Chief creative officer Toshihiro Nagoshi stated that the western preorders for Yakuza Kiwami were generally good for the series.
 As of June 28, 2018, Yakuza 0 and Yakuza Kiwami were relaunched as PlayStation Hits.
 The Windows version of Kiwami was among the best-selling new releases of the month on Steam.

+Masayoshi Yokoyama stated that the sales of the game on Switch exceeded far beyond their expectations.

 Sequel

 Yakuza Kiwami 2, a remake of Yakuza 2 in the same style as Yakuza Kiwami, was originally released for PlayStation 4 on December 7, 2017, in Japan, and worldwide on August 28, 2018.
 The Windows version was released on May 9, 2019, and the Xbox One version was released on July 30, 2020.